 - children and learners with integration, behavioural and learning difficulties;

-From the pedagogical aspect, SEN refer to the deviating development caused by disorders relating to intellect, vision, hearing, physical (locomotor) and speech organs or other psychological development disorders (severe and permanent disorders of cognitive functions or behavioural development).
-It is a condition where a child’s specific features differ from the average to such an extent that their possible development can only be achieved by specific (special) means, methods and teaching aids.
+Pedagogically, in Hungary SEN refers to the deviating development caused by disorders relating to intellect, vision, hearing, physical (locomotor) and speech organs or other psychological development disorders (severe and permanent disorders of cognitive functions or behavioural development).
+The child’s specific features differ from the average to such an extent that their development potential can only be achieved by specific (special) means, methods and teaching aids.

-Neither the previous nor the current Act on Public Education includes any provisions where children with disabilities have to be educated in special education institutions/classes established for this purpose or together with other learners.
-It allows both options and stipulates compliance with the subjective and objective conditions required for specific education and teaching as a criterion.
-Children/learners with SEN have the right to receive special education and conductive education within the framework of special treatment, after their eligibility is determined.
-Special needs education is provided for in line with the committee of experts’ opinion.
+Neither the previous nor the current Act on Public Education state that learners with disabilities either have to be educated in special education institutions/classes established for this purpose or together with other learners.
+It allows both options and stipulates compliance with the subjective and objective conditions required for specific education and teaching.
+Learners with SEN have the right to receive special education and conductive education within the framework of special treatment, if they are eligible.
+Special needs education is provided in line with the committee of experts’ opinion.

-Parents can select the educational institution that provides the most appropriate education for learners with SEN on the basis of the relevant committee’s expert opinion, in line with the needs and the possibilities of parents and children.
+Parents can select the educational institution that provides the most appropriate education for their children, based on the relevant committee’s expert opinion and in line with the needs and capabilities of parents and children.

-- conducted in a special educational, conductive educational institution, kindergarten group or school class, established for this purpose; or
+- a special educational or conductive educational institution, kindergarten group or school class, established for this purpose;

-- conducted in an inclusive educational institution, kindergarten group or school class, partly or fully together with peers in the same kindergarten group or school class.
+- an inclusive educational institution, kindergarten group or school class, partly or fully together with peers in the same kindergarten group or school class.

-- the involvement of a special educator or conductor with appropriate skills to educate the learners and perform developmental teaching according to the type and extent of the learners’ SEN, special curricula, course (text) books and other instruments;
+- a special or conductive educator with appropriate skills to educate learners and perform developmental teaching, according to the type and extent of the learners’ SEN, special curricula, course (text) books and other tools;

-- in case of individual progress education, inclusive kindergarten education, school education, a special educator or conductor with appropriate skills to educate learners according to the type and extent of their SEN in line with the requirements set by the committee of experts; furthermore, special curricula, course (text) books for the classes and special medical and technical equipment;
+- in cases of individual progress education or inclusive education, a special or conductive educator with appropriate skills to educate learners according to the type and extent of their SEN, in line with the requirements set by the committee of experts; furthermore, special curricula, course (text) books for the classes and special medical and technical equipment;

 - the committee of experts’ decision on the areas to be developed.

-Decree 32/2012 (X. 8.) of the Minister of Education on the issue of the Guideline for kindergarten education of children with special educational needs and of the Guideline for school education of learners with special educational needs includes the following classification criteria for the national categories of SEN:
+The Guideline for kindergarten education of children with special educational needs and the Guideline for school education of learners with special educational needs, published by the Ministry of Human Capacities, include classification criteria for the national categories of SEN:

 - Physical disability: significant and permanent disability due to congenital or acquired impairment and/or dysfunction of the locomotor system, which affects kinaesthetic experience learning and socialisation.
 A learner’s special educational needs are determined by the time of occurrence and the form, extent and area of the impairment.

-- Visual disability (blind, sight impairment, low vision): a state occurring because of impairment of the eye(s), the optic nerve or the pallial visual area, which affects cognitive functions, adaptability and personality.
+- Visual disability (blind, sight impairment, low vision): an impairment of the eye(s), the optic nerve or the pallial visual area, which affects cognitive functions, adaptability and personality.
 For special education purposes, learners whose visual acuity is between 0 and 0.33 – even with two eyes and if corrected (by glasses) – compared to full vision (visual acuity: 1) are visually impaired.
 In particular:

 - learners who have no visual acuity (visual acuity: 0) are blind;